EasyG0ing1/alexa-assistant-instructions/fresh_install.md

 ## Installation

-1. In a new browser tab/window go to https://developer.amazon.com/alexa
+1. In a new browser tab/window go to [https://developer.amazon.com/alexa](https://developer.amazon.com/alexa).
-2. Hover your cursor over "Your Alexa Consoles" (at the top right of the screen) and click "Skills"
+2. Hover your cursor over "Your Alexa Consoles" (at the top right of the screen) and click "Skills".

 ![Click 'Skills' under 'Your Alexa Consoles'.](screenshots/installation-fig1.png)

 3. You will see an Amazon Login.
-If you already have an Amazon Developer account then login otherwise press the "Create your Amazon Developer account" button
+If you already have an Amazon Developer account then login otherwise press the "Create your Amazon Developer account" button.

 ![alt text](screenshots/dashboardlogin.jpg)